 If you are using a proxy for the first time, you need to know a few things about it.
 It will help you to make better decisions.

-By the way, socks5 proxy and https proxy are two separate versions of shared and private proxies.
+By the way, shared socks5 and HTTPS proxies are two separate versions of shared and private proxies.

 In this post, we are going to educate you about ten things that you should know about private and shared proxies.